A young girl smiling while interacting with a science exhibit, featuring a transparent cylinder with fog inside.

 The Bass

-Tracy Snyder Molina: This contemporary museum is full of accessible exhibits for children.
+Tracy Snyder Molina said: This contemporary museum is full of accessible exhibits for children.
 Plus kids can participate in a variety of workshops and weekly classes that explore a range of artistic mediums.
 On the last Sunday of the month, the museum’s free Family Days program engages families with children of all ages in activities that promote conversation, exploration and experimentation.
 Activities include a ‘Design Challenge’, action guides for visiting the galleries, as well as performances and activities with special guests.

 Cost: $10 adult/$5 youth (13-18)/Free kids 12 and under